La Ferme de Paris: an educational farm

-La Ferme de Paris is a 5 hectare farm, designed for children.
-The entrance is free.
-It is located in the heart of the Bois de Vincennes, not far from the Vincennes racecourse where the Super Sundays (another free event).
+La Ferme de Paris is a 5-hectare farm, designed for children..
+Admission is free.
+It is located in the heart of the Bois de Vincennes, not far from the hippodrome de Vincennes where Super Sundays (another free event).

-This farm is managed according to the practices of organic farming, respecting the environment and animal welfare.
+This farm is managed according to organic farming practices, respecting the environment and animal welfare.
 No synthetic chemicals (fertilizers, pesticides, antibiotics) or GMOs are used and organic matter is recycled.
 The land is divided between crops (orchards, educational vegetable gardens, demonstration plots for field crops and permaculture), pastures and animal shelters.
 At the farm, we discover :

-- A orchard which gathers a collection of fruit trees
+- A orchard which collects a collection of fruit trees

 - The vegetable gardens which show a great diversity of vegetables and of aromatic and medicinal plants